Mohammed-Moawwad/GoTripSC/CRUD_OPERATIONS_EXPLANATION.md

   // - Description
   // - Status (Active/InActive)
 }

+//When an admin wants to add a new hotel, they fill in a form with hotel information like the name, city,
+// price, number of rooms, and rating.

+//  After clicking "Add Hotel," the handleAddHotel() function changes
+// the form data into JSON format using JSON.stringify() and sends it to the backend server using a POST request.

 // 3.
 Admin fills form and clicks "Add Hotel" async handleAddHotel(hotelData) {